 For those who have submitted in the past please note that some details have changed.
 Please read carefully.
 For questions, please contact us at firstname.lastname@example.org.

-- A national poetry contest open to English language writers of all ages living in the U.S. (whether a citizen or not) and to U.S. citizens living overseas.
+- An international poetry contest open to English language writers of all ages living in any country.

 - Prizes include $1000 first place award and five $250 finalist awards.

 - All styles and subject matter are welcome although one could acquaint oneself with past winners to get some idea of what entries have been selected previously